xillig/TTLocVis/paper.md

 the LDA estimation is always fixed at 20.
 TTLocVis gives the option to define a range of potential topic numbers and also includes an algorithm to select the optimal topic number according to coherence scoring.

-Alternatively, Twitter data may be analysed with a web application by [@malik2013] with a LDA Topic Model.
+Alternatively, Twitter data may be analyzed with a web application by [@malik2013] with a LDA Topic Model.
 The authors use so-called bins resembling time intervals for the Topic Model estimation.
 For each of these bins, a LDA Topic Model is estimated in order to account for the topical change over time.
 They then use cosine similarity to align the topics from the several bins to a resulting topic.
 In contrast to this approach, the LDA model is trained on pooled tweets in TTLocVis in order to improve the estimation results.
-The estimation procedure in [@malik2013] could be beneficial in the modelling of topic changes in short time intervals.
-However, in this framework Topic Models are estimated on very samples on which LDA Models usually do not perform well.
+The estimation procedure in [@malik2013] could be beneficial in the modelling of topical changes in short time intervals.
+However, in this framework Topic Models are estimated on very small samples on which LDA Models usually do not perform well.

 A further web application for the analysis of Tweets is provided by [@onorati2019].
 They offer functionality to generate word clouds, tree maps and map visualization.
 In contrast to TTLocVis, they do not estimate